Maximilian55/obsidian-to-notion/README.md

 ### Need to Know
 - .md files should be formatted like the `example_note.md` file include
+- we do not find a matching property in notion for the obsidian links a popup warning will show
+    - if this happens, manually add them to notion

 ### To Do
 - error message when notion api does not have access to dbs